-- FirstNet models may have some default configurations different or restricted. - Configuration of two separated WLANs (Multiple SSIDs) is supported. - Multi-role mode, which allows to operate as access point (AP) and station (STA) simultaneously, is supported.
-The multichannel mode is not supported, so the AP and the STA must operate on the same channel only.
-Please note, that only one AP can be activated together with the STA in operation. - RADIUS (Remote Authentication Dial-In User Service) networking protocol that provides centralized Authentication, Authorization, and Accounting (AAA) management for users is supported on WiFi.
+- Configuration of two separated WLANs (Multiple SSIDs) is supported. - Multi-role mode, which allows to operate as access point (AP) and station (STA) simultaneously, is supported.
+The multichannel mode is not supported, so the AP and the STA must operate on the same channel only. - RADIUS (Remote Authentication Dial-In User Service) networking protocol that provides centralized Authentication, Authorization, and Accounting (AAA) management for users is supported on WiFi.
 The router can be RADIUS client only (not the server) typically as a WiFi AP (Access Point) negotiating with the RADIUS server.